-The XBRL US Database of Public Filings is a Postgres resource that stores data produced in an XBRL format.
-The database mirrors the structure of the XBRL standard so that an XBRL instance document and associated schema can be loaded and stored.
+The XBRL US Database of Public Filings is a Postgres resource that is a benefit of XBRL US Membership.
+The Database mirrors the structure of the XBRL standard so that an XBRL instance document and associated schema can be loaded and stored.
 This structure makes it very flexible for use in any XBRL data collection environment.

 XBRL US populates the public database with XBRL filings submitted to the SEC and other regulators.
 The data is not amended and reflects the data actually filed.